-DO NOT make assumptions about someone or their experiences, and do not discriminate for any reason including age, marital status, disability, religion, ethnicity, class, sexual orientation, gender identity, identity of the perpetrator(s) etc.
+DO NOT make assumptions about someone or their experiences, and do not discriminate for any reason including age, marital status, disability, religion, ethnicity, class, gender, identity of the perpetrator(s), etc. DO offer your phone or communication device, if you feel safe doing so, to the survivor/victim to contact someone she/ he trusts.